Arvato-Systems/kie4developer/README.md

 How to build it
 ------------------------------

+Ensure that the default installed java version in the environment is JDK 8.

 To create your Spring Boot fat jar just run `mvn:package`.
 Use `mvn:package deploy` for uploading your artifact to the repository server.
-Ensure that the default installed java version in the environment is JDK 8.

-To start the Application direct on the target-System just run `java -jar workflow-processes-example-7.23.0.Final-SNAPSHOT.jar`.
+To start the application direct on the target-system just run `java -jar workflow-processes-example-7.23.0.Final-SNAPSHOT.jar`.

 How to run it
 ------------------------------